tcarland/grafana-kube-stack/alloy/ansible/README-ansible.md

 variables described below.

-Passing lists via `--extra-vars` requires passing all the vars as json making an inventory file more effective and maintainable.
+Passing lists via `--extra-vars` requires passing all the vars as *json* making an inventory file more effective and maintainable.

-Running the playbook without creating an inventory would require providing the endpoints, tenant id, and agent credentials.
+Running the playbook without creating an inventory would require providing the service endpoints, tenant id, and agent credentials.
 ```sh
 envname=dev
 source ../../env/${envname}/${envname}.env